 Over the years that we’ve worked on reducing the global warming pollution, we’ve delved quite a bit into the scientific studies on what drives tropical deforestation.
 We’ve looked at major causes, such as palm oil and beef, and tried to keep up with the new literature on deforestation so that our actions and the policies we suggest are based on the latest science.
 Most recently, this is reflected in our review of cases in which tropical countries have significantly reduced deforestation or even reforested.
 Now, there’s a new report out that is an important step forward in summarizing what the science – all the science – tells us about the causes of deforestation and what can be done about it.

-, Doug Boucher, sr. scientist & dir., Climate Research and Analysis
+, Doug Boucher, scientific adviser, Climate and Energy

 June 24, 2014 2:26 PM EDT